kannasoot/kannasoot.github.io/README.md

 ## The Kannasoot's Code Repository
-This page listed current projects which under development and maintaining by Kannasoot Kanokkanchana.
+This page listed current projects which are under development and maintenance by Kannasoot Kanokkanchana.
 Most of the code repositories are private.
 You may contact me for an additional information.

 ### Active Projects